detroit-labs/Android_App-Distribution-Sample/README.md

 This repository uses Firebase App Distribution to distribute the app to testers.
 You can view APK distributed in project "POC Mobile Deployment".

 # Contributing
 Contributions are welcome!
 If you'd like to contribute to this repository, please fork the repository and submit a pull request.
-For a more extensive expalanation of this repo see [accompaning documentation](https://docs.google.com/document/d/1sK68oUR_sfDC4-dMNgk5eDj2xu7C0Cw29EbtTue45UE/edit?pli=1&tab=t.0)
+For a more extensive explanation of this repo see [accompaning documentation](https://docs.google.com/document/d/1sK68oUR_sfDC4-dMNgk5eDj2xu7C0Cw29EbtTue45UE/edit?pli=1&tab=t.0)